Aviv Regev

-Aviv Regev (born July 11, 1971) is a computational biologist and systems biologist and Executive Vice President and Head of Genentech Research and Early Development in Genentech/Roche.
+Aviv Regev (Hebrew: אביב רגב; born 11 July 1971) is a computational biologist and systems biologist and Executive Vice President and Head of Genentech Research and Early Development in Genentech/Roche.
 She is a core member (on leave) at the Broad Institute of MIT and Harvard and professor (on leave) at the Department of Biology of the Massachusetts Institute of Technology.
 Regev is a pioneer of single cell genomics and of computational and systems biology of gene regulatory circuits.
 She founded and leads the Human Cell Atlas project, together with Sarah Teichmann.
+Since 2024, she has served as a scientific advisory board member of Arc Institute.

 Education

-Regev studied at the Adi Lautman Interdisciplinary Program for Outstanding Students of Tel Aviv University, where she completed her Ph.D. under the supervision of Eva Jablonka and Ehud Shapiro.
+Regev studied at the Adi Lautman Interdisciplinary Program for Outstanding Students of Tel Aviv University, where she completed her PhD under the supervision of Eva Jablonka, and Ehud Shapiro.